Cincinnati Contra Dancers

 There are shortcuts to happiness, and dancing is one of them.
 (Vicki Baum)

 The fiddler tunes the strings.
 The guitar player strums a couple of chords.
 Around the room, the dancers ask for a partner for the first contradance of the evening.
 Smiles are plentiful.
 Cares are left at the door.
 For the past two hundred years people across America have gathered in houses, churches, and dance halls for the wonderful evenings of social contradancing.
 And people shall gather again soon.
 Easily accessible by all people, it requires no special training or natural talent.
 Young and old, tall and short, fast and slow, all can come and have a beautiful evening, interacting with friends in simple and beautiful traditional dances.
 Melodies, though old, sound fresh and new each time as the dancing lives on, each time similar to the last, but never the same.
-Every Monday evening, and the second Saturday of each month, the Cincinnati Contradancers host a dance at the Center for the Arts for the enjoyment of all who care to attend.
+Every Monday evening, and the second Saturday of each month, the Cincinnati Contradancers host a dance at the Wyoming Fine Arts Center for the enjoyment of all who care to attend.
 Come be a part of the tradition.
-It won't be the same without you! (by S. Tossey )
+It won't be the same without you!
+(S. Tossey )